Mekan-Hojayev/Mekan-Hojayev.github.io/README.md

 👋 Hello!
 I'm Mekan, a Data Science developer with a strong background in mathematics and a passion for solving complex problems.

 🎓 **Education**
-- MSc in Data Science, Artificial Intelligence and Machine Learning, Skolkovo Institute of Science and Technology (SKOLTECH) (2022 - Present)
+- MSc in Data Science, Artificial Intelligence and Machine Learning, Skolkovo Institute of Science and Technology (SKOLTECH) (2022 - 2024)
 - Diploma in Technology of Electric and Heat Energy Generation, The State Energy Institute of Turkmenistan (2015 - 2020)
   - GPA: 5.0/5.0 (High Honor Student)